 Reinders, H., & Wattana, S. (2014).
 Can I say something?
 The effects of digital game play on willingness to communicate.
 Language Learning & Technology, 18, 101-123.

 Reinders, H., & Wattana, S. (2015).
 The effects of digital game play on second language interaction.
-International Journal of Computer-Assisted Language Learning and Teaching, 5(1), 1-21.

 Stockwell, G., & Hubbard, P. (2013).
 Some emerging principles for mobile-assisted language learning.
 Monterey, CA: The International Research Foundation for English Language Education.

-Su, C. H., & Chengt C. H. (2015).
+Su, C. H., & Cheng, C. H. (2015).
 A mobile gamification learning system for improving the learning motivation and achievements.
-Journal of Computer Assisted Learning, 31(3), 268-286.

 Sudarmilah, E., Irsyadi, F. Y. A., Purworini, D., Fatmawati, A., Haryanti, Y., Santoso, B., Bakhtiar, D. N., & Ustia, N. (2020).
 Improving knowledge about Indonesian culture with augmented reality gamification.
-Retrieved March 12, 2021, from the World Wide Web: https://iopscience.iop.org/article/10.1088/1757-899X/830/3/032024
+Retrieved from

 Swain, M. (2000).
 The output hypothesis and beyond: Mediating acquisition through collaborative dialogue.
 In J. P. Lantolf (Ed.), Sociocultural theory and second language learning (pp. 97-114).
 Oxford University Press.

 Turgut, Y., & Irgin, P. (2009).
-Students’ experiences of computer games and ELL: From phenomenological perspective.
-Proceeding of the 10th METU ELT Convention, Metu, 22, 1-7.
+Students’ experiences of computer games and ELL: From a phenomenological perspective.
+Proceeding of the 10th METU ELT Convention, 22, 1-7.

 Ushioda, E. (2013).
 Motivation matters in mobile language: A brief commentary.
-Language, Learning and Technology, 17(3), 1-5.
+Language Learning and Technology, 17(3), 1-5.

-Wastiau, P., Kearney, C., & Van den, W. (2009).
-How are digital games used in school?
-Belgium: European Schoolnet.
+Wastiau, P., Kearney, C., & Van den W. (2009).
+How are digital games used in school Belgium: European Schoolnet.

 Zheng, D., Young, M. F., Brewer, R. A., & Wagner, M. M. (2009).
 Attitude and self-efficacy change: English language learning in virtual worlds.
 CALICO Journal, 27, 205-231.